blairrrrwho/professional-readme-generator/myREADME.md

   <br>

   ## Contribution
-  List all requirements for contributing to your project.
+  List all contribution requirements and stipulations here.

   ## Tests
-  List any test conditions here.
+  List all (if any) test conditions.

   ## Questions
   If you liked this project and want to see more, feel free to check out my